 About The Author

-Thriller writer LW Hawke, grew up on USAF military bases in the ‘Lions Grip’ under intelligence lock-and-key.
+LW Hawke grew up on USAF military bases in the ‘Lions Grip’ under intelligence lock-and-key.
 His father, the ‘Old Man’ was a frontline paratrooper pilot in WWII.
-In Korea he made an emergency landing to pick up stranded troops while taking on enemy fire.
-With the starboard engine in flames they cleared the ridgeline clipping treetops, crossed the DMZ and landed with no casualties other than the wounded he picked up and his shot up C-47.
+In Korea, he made an emergency landing to pick up stranded troops while taking on enemy fire.
+With the starboard engine in flames, they cleared the ridgeline clipping treetops, crossed the DMZ and landed with the wounded he picked up and his shot up C-47.

-The product of curiosity and a genius IQ, he watched, listened and learned from everything that crossed his path, especially from the ‘Old Man’ and his men.
-If civilian Intelligence analysts exist, LW Hawke and others like him would fit the bill.
+The product of curiosity and a genius IQ, Hawke watched, listened, analyzed and learned from everything that crossed his path, especially from the ‘Old Man’ and his men.
+If civilian Intelligence analysts exist, Hawke and others like him fit the bill.

 Treason RogueOps Series-

 1′ INTERCEPT: RogueOps

 3′ HARDSTRIKE: RogueOps